Picard-Lefschetz oscillators for the Drinfeld-Lafforgue-Vinberg degeneration for SL_2: Introduction

 \section{Introduction}

 \ssec{Overview}

-\sssec{\textbf{The relative compactification $\barBun_G$}} Let $X$ be a smooth projective curve over an algebraically closed field $k$, let $G$ be a reductive group over $k$, and let $\Bun_G$ denote the moduli stack of $G$-bundles on $X$.
+\sssec{\textbf{The relative compactification $\barBun_G$}} For the purpose of this introduction, let $\mathsf{k}$ be an algebraically closed field of arbitrary characteristic; see Subsection \ref{Notation and conventions} below for the conventions we adopt in the main body of the article.
+Let $X$ be a smooth projective curve over $\mathsf{k}$, let $G$ be a reductive group over $\mathsf{k}$, and let $\Bun_G$ denote the moduli stack of $G$-bundles on $X$.
 In this article we begin the study of the singularities of a canonical relative compactification $\barBun_G$ of $\Bun_G$ discovered by V. Drinfeld (unpublished).
 Recall first that the diagonal morphism

 of $\Bun_G$ is not proper.
 Drinfeld has hence defined a larger stack $\barBun_G$ together with a factorization of the diagonal $\Delta$ as